 HOW DID DAVID LEE EDWARDS DIE?

 Unfortunately, spending loads of money on luxury items wasn’t Edwards’ only bad habit.
-He and his wife Shawna both became addicted to drugs.
+Like lottery winner Amanda Clayton, he and his wife Shawna both became addicted to drugs.
 They were arrested multiple times for possession of crack cocaine, heroin, and prescription pills, and Shawna was in and out of rehab for an addiction to OxyContin.
 James Gibbs also stated that Edwards would often supply his friends with drugs, many of whom died from overdoses.
 When friends passed away, Edwards would pay for their funerals.

 As though things couldn’t get any worse, David and his wife both contracted hepatitis as a result of their drug use, and by the time they ran out of money, they were living in a run-down storage unit.
 Shawna eventually separated from David and got remarried.
 However, it doesn’t appear that Edwards was ever able to turn his life around, and he ended up passing away in 2013 in hospice care.
 He was 58 when he died and had no money left for his daughter to inherit—breaking the very promise that he had made so publicly after his win.

 The sad tale of David Lee Edwards, as well as so many other lottery winners’ stories, serves as a cautionary tale for any person who hopes to one day win the lottery.
-Without proper guidance and advice, it is far easier than it may appear to spend unwisely.
+While different winners go broke for different reasons, one thing is clear: without proper guidance and advice, it is far easier than it may appear to spend unwisely.
 Far too often, what should be a dream come true turns into a nightmare for lottery winners.